 Anyone who knows me knows that I adore flowers.
 (My 7-year-old granddaughter conscientiously includes them in every drawing she does for me.)
 Tended in the garden or wild in the fields, fresh from the florist or picked by a child, gathered in a bouquet or pressed between glass—they all bring me joy.

 Now that summer’s over and the leaves are turning (“Autumn is a second spring when every leaf is a flower” —Albert Camus), I’m thinking about flower and leaf preservation.
 How great that a particularly pretty leaf or an especially meaningful flower can be kept—and kept beautifully.
-Have you tried drying flowers and leaves?
+Do you know how to dry flowers and leaves?
 It’s not hard; it’s fun!

 You have plenty of options.
 There are directions here for air drying, pressing, microwaving, and ironing.
 BTW, whichever method you choose, it’s a good idea to dry flowers before they fully mature and become more delicate and more likely to lose petals in the process.